OpenLiberty/sample-acmegifts/README.md

 Follow the steps below to configure an existing twitter account for Acme Gifts.

-1. Specify valid twitter generated keys/secrets/tokens.
+#### Find your Twitter generated keys/secrets/tokens.
-   These properties to update are located under the "Optional Microservice Configuration" label in the "properties" section of sample-acmegifts/pom.xml.
-Update the CHANGE_ME values with valid twitter generated keys/secrets/tokens.
+Obtain the app consumer key, consumer secret, user access token and user access secret for the desired account.
 These values can be obtained from a valid twitter account application to be used on behalf of the Acme Gifts application.
-Steps for setting up and obtaining the needed values:
+The steps for setting up and obtaining the needed values:

-   a.
-Go to: https://apps.twitter.com/ to register the 'Acme Gifts' application under a
-    valid twitter account.
+  1. Go to: https://apps.twitter.com/ to register the 'Acme Gifts' application under a valid twitter account.
 This account will be used on behalf of the Gifts application.
     NOTE: Be sure to fill in the 'Callback URL' section when creating the application.
     The entry can be a dummy URL.
 If the application exists already, go to the 'Settings' tab and make sure something was specified in the 'Callback URL' section.

-   b.
-Under the Details tab, modify the access level to 'Read, write, and direct messages'.
+  2. Under the Details tab, modify the access level to 'Read, write, and direct messages'.

-   c.
-Under the 'Key and Access Tokens' tab, generate access token/secret.
+  3. Under the 'Key and Access Tokens' tab, generate access token/secret.

-   d.
-Replace CHANGE_ME with the consumer key/secret and the access token/secret generated values.
+  4. Replace CHANGE_ME with the consumer key/secret and the access token/secret generated values (see below).

+#### Specify your Twitter credentials to your build tool
+##### Maven
+The properties to update are located under the "Optional Microservice Configuration" label in the "properties" section of sample-acmegifts/pom.xml.

+##### Gradle
+The properties are located in the ExtraPropertiesExtension (ext) of sample-acmegifts/build.gradle.
+Update the CHANGE_ME values with valid twitter generated keys/secrets/tokens.

 ### Host and Port Configuration